 - understand that you are the expert in your own life

-- understand that individuals – particularly victims of domestic abuse – may have experienced additional trauma (from other services, courts, etc.) and ensure that victim/survivors know from initial contact that we believe you
+- understand that in particular, if you are a victim of domestic abuse, you may have experienced additional trauma (from other services, courts, etc.).
+From initial contact ee will ensure that you know that we believe you

-- work to identify and respond to the risk of each individual who accesses our service
+- work to identify and respond to individual risk

-- ensure our programmes and services are strength-based and person-centred
+- ensure our services are strength-based and person-centred

-- ensure our services focus on encouraging empowerment, building confidence, resilience and hope
+- ensure our services encourage, empower, building your confidence, resilience and hope

-- have clear pathways to specialist services and refer/signpost you to the most appropriate support
+- have clear pathways to specialist services which we can refer/signpost you to

-- invite ex-service users are invited to attend our Service Steering Groups to give their valuable perspective, acting as a critical friend and providing challenge and scrutiny
+- invite ex-service users to attend our Service Steering Groups to give their valuable perspective, acting as a critical friend and providing challenge and scrutiny